timetogive/timetogive/README.md

 However, the idea around tasks also comes with a further "twist".
 Tasks don't have to be directly for good causes.
 Instead tasks can be for neighbours, businesses or other local groups, who need a hand with something.
 Instead of making a monetary payment, will do something good in return (e.g. buying the volunteer a coffee, making them dinner, making a pledge to charity, do something in return, volunteer to help someone else).

 Tasks don't have to be physical, they might also be remote in nature - for example answering a question, or offering advice to your local community.
 And can therefore be done entirely through the app.

+# Origin

+TimeToGive was started by James Allchin ([hoochani](https://github.com/hoochani)) and this repo is currently maintained by James.
+It's hoped that the open source community can contribute to future direction if the TimeToGive platform and service gains traction.

+# License

+TimeToGive is GPLv2 licensed.
+You may use, distribute and copy code under the license terms.

 # Tell me more about the tech